letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

  TaskValueSet,TASKnr,VARnr,Value

 Alternatively, TASKname and/or VARname can be used instead of TASKnr and VARnr:

  .. code-block:: html

  TaskValueSet,TASKname,VARname,Value
- TaskValueSet,TASKnr,VARname,,Value
+ TaskValueSet,TASKnr,VARname,Value
  TaskValueSet,TASKname,VARnr,Value

 This example for two switches that toggle one device (LED and Relay on GPIO 13 and 16).